 The Bachelor of Science in Applied Sciences program is an interdisciplinary and experiential degree that gives students solid grounding in biology, chemistry, and physics – ideal for those with an interest in the sciences and a curiosity to explore and create.
 Applied Sciences Majors gain competence in all three disciplines through dedicated coursework and active research projects.
 Students acquire extensive laboratory experience and the computational aptitude to analyze and report their findings.
 The interdisciplinary nature of the program is in line with the expectations of today’s varied job market, preparing students for careers in research and development, technical writing, or scientific computing.
 Interested students will be well qualified to continue their studies in graduate programs or medical school.

-Visit the Course Catalog for information about program requirements.
+View the Course Catalog below for information about program requirements.
 For an overview of the year-by-year experience in the Bachelor of Science in Applied Sciences program, see "What You'll Learn" below.